jairejustin/flow-diagram-editor/README.md

 ## Project Status

 The core canvas features are implemented: dragging, resizing, text editing, panning, zooming, and rendering nodes and edges from mock data.
-Styling tools for nodes are functional.
+Styling tools for nodes and edges such as for editing font size, fill color, border color, and etc.
-Creation, deletion, and duplication of nodes are implemented but edge actions are not.
-Additional toolbar actions are present as placeholders for upcoming features.
+Creation, deletion, and duplication of nodes and edges are implemented.
 Rectangle and diamond node shapes are currently supported.
+The flowchart data gets persisted to local storage.

 ## Features